Great Snowstorm of 1944: New York

 Beginning with 4 to 5 in on December 11 and peaking on December 12, Buffalo and Rochester in western New York received 13.6 and 22.3 in of snow, respectively, from the storm, while Syracuse received 18.2 in over three days commencing December 12.
 The Mayors of Buffalo and Rochester declared States of Emergency and schools, universities, department stores, restaurants, and most public buildings were closed on December 12 in both cities.
 Most war production plants and other larger factories in all three cities were closed for at least a day as well.
 Rail transport and intercity bus service through central New York to Syracuse, Rochester, Buffalo and areas further west was at a standstill on December 12 and 13 due to snow drifts from the storm.

 Smaller cities, such as Jamestown in the southwest, with 26 in over four days, Binghamton in the south-central area of the state with 12 in, and Watertown in the north of the state with 11 in, also received substantial snowfalls.
-New York City only had a sprinking of snow and high winds, which did result in most flights being cancelled.
-Eleven people died in New York State from the snowstorm—some due to heart attacks from the exhaustion of shovelling or walking in snow, some from vehicular accidents, including as pedestrians, and also an expectant mother and her baby after the mother spent eight hours struggling to get to the Lockport Hospital, during which time an amubulance carrying her got trapped in a snow drift and the first municipal plow sent to extricate the ambulance broke down.
+New York City had only a sprinkling of snow and high winds, which resulted in most flights being cancelled.
+Eleven people died in New York State from the snowstorm—some due to heart attacks from the exhaustion of shoveling or walking in snow, some from vehicular accidents, including as pedestrians, and an expectant mother and her baby after the mother spent eight hours struggling to get to the Lockport Hospital, during which time an ambulance carrying her got trapped in a snow drift and the first municipal plow sent to extricate the ambulance broke down.